codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

 url="/images/applications/app-appset-model.png"
-alt="Application Set in Applications Dashboard" caption="Application Set in Applications Dashboard" max-width="70%"
+alt="Application Set in Applications Dashboard" caption="Application Set in Applications Dashboard" max-width="30%"
 %}

 * App-of-apps
   In this deployment model, the parent application deploys a set of child applications.
-For more information, see [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps){:target="\_blank"}.
+For detailed information, see the official documentation on [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps){:target="\_blank"}.

 {% include